 - Attend an Orientation/Informational meeting.
-This is your opportunity to learn more about adoption and decide if this is right for you and your family.
+This is your opportunity to learn more about foster care and decide if this is right for you and your family.
 Orientation/Informational meetings are held monthly.
 Click here for a schedule of upcoming Orientation/Informational meetings.

 - Participate in a training and selection class called Professional Parenting and complete 30-hours of curriculum.
 Professional Parenting classes are provided free of charge and are currently being held at multiple sites on various days and times.
 Generally, you will attend Professional Parenting one night a week for ten weeks.
 You will learn more during Orientation/Informational meeting.
 Click here for a schedule of upcoming Professional Parenting classes.

 - Satisfy background screening requirements.
 The Safe Children Coalition will assist you with this process.
 Generally you and all your household members must undergo local law, FBI/FDLE and abuse registry clearances to determine eligibility.

 - Complete your foster paperwork and home study.
 Again, you will learn more about these requirements and the process during Orientation/Informational meeting.